Portfolio

 Figure: Example of biomarker visualization and survival analysis.

-Machine learning for target identification
+Machine learning/AI for target identification

 To prioritize therapeutic targets, we applied Positive and Unlabeled (PU) learning, ideal for cases where only confirmed targets are known.
 PU classifiers helped distinguish potential targets using gene expression, mutations, and therapy annotations.